Ametion/Dyffi-Bus-Client/README.md

-# DyffiClient
+# Dyffi-Bus-Client

-**DyffiClient** is a lightweight Python library for interacting with Dyffi-Bus via HTTP and WebSockets.
+**Dyffi-Bus-Client** is a lightweight Python library for interacting with Dyffi-Bus via HTTP and WebSockets.
 It abstracts away the details of publishing messages and subscribing to topics, letting you focus on your application logic.

 ## Installation